 Shea Stevens, DVM

 I was born and raised in Kalispell and grew up loving all the Flathead Valley has to offer.
 I earned both a bachelor’s degree in microbiology and a Leadership Fellows Certificate from Montana State University before completing veterinary school at Oregon State University.
-My fiancé, Casey, is the head golf professional at Buffalo Hill Golf Club, and with both of our families still settled in the valley, I couldn’t be more excited to be back home.
-Outside of work, I enjoy exploring the Montana outdoors with my lab, Gracie, and our mixed breed dog, Bailey.
-I also love golfing, bass fishing, Bobcat Football, and finding opportunities to experience live jazz.
+My husband, Casey, is the head golf professional at Buffalo Hill, and with both of our families still in the valley, we are excited to be settled in the Flathead.
+We share our home with our dogs, Gracie and Bailey, and our animated kitty, Putt Putt.
+Outside of work, I enjoy exploring our great outdoors, golfing, bass fishing, Bobcat Football (Go Cats!), making charcuterie boards, and experiencing live jazz and theater.

-I look forward to sharing my passion for leadership and service with my hospital teams and community.
-My special interests in preventative health, animal behavior, surgery and dentistry will help me to foster the human-animal bond and promote pets’ overall wellness and longevity, allowing clients as many happy years with their pets as possible.
+I look forward to sharing my passion for leadership and service with my hospital team and community.
+My special interests in preventative health, behavior, surgery, and palliative and end-of-life care help me to foster the human-animal bond and promote pets’ overall wellness and longevity, allowing owners as many happy years with their pets as possible.
 I’m a firm believer that veterinarians and clients work as a team in pet care.
 I know veterinary visits can be stressful for both you and your pet, so please let me know what I can do to help you leave the hospital feeling comforted, educated, and empowered!

 Jim Thompson, DVM